State Approving Agencies Protect and Promote the GI Bill

 History and Role of the SAA

-In 2014, State Approving Agencies (SAAs) celebrated the 70th Anniversary of the GI Bill.
+Next year, State Approving Agencies (SAAs) will celebrate the 70th Anniversary of the National Association of the State Approving Agencies, Inc. (NASAA).
+So for over seven decades, SAAs have been promoting veterans education and protecting the GI Bill.
 Signed into law by President Franklin Roosevelt on June 22, 1944, only two weeks after D-Day, the bill, according to Roosevelt, gave “emphatic notice to the men and women of our armed forces that the American people do not intend to let them down.”
-American veterans seized that promise, and at wars end, showed up in record numbers on college campuses throughout the US.
-In fact by 1947, veterans accounted for 49 per cent of all college students.
+American veterans seized that promise, and at war’s end, showed up in record numbers on college campuses throughout the US.
+In fact by 1947, the year SAAs began planning NASAA, veterans accounted for 49 per cent of all college students.
 SAAs take that promise just as seriously today.

 From the very beginning, Congress had recognized the right and responsibility of the states for the education of their citizens.
-As such the GI Bill required that each state would create a “state approval agency” that would be required to provide to the Veterans Administration (VA) a list of programs, which could lead to civilian employment and smooth the transition back into the civilian world.
-Eventually, SAAs became the primary source of assuring institutional accountability by exercising that authority to approve or disapprove programs, while monitoring education and training programs for veterans to make sure that they met federal and state requirements.
-Today, SAAs, supported by federal funding from the VA, over see a highly successful federal-state effort that maintains the rights of the states while monitoring and protecting a federally sponsored program administered under the terms and conditions of federal law.
-This partnership of the SAA and the VA has been a critical component in the successful administration of the GI Bill.
-Throughout our nation, SAAs are the “face of the GI Bill.”
+As such, the GI Bill required that each state create a “state approval agency” that would be required to provide to the Veterans Administration (VA) a list of programs, which could lead to civilian employment and smooth the veteran’s transition back into the civilian world.
+Eventually, SAAs became the primary source of assuring institutional accountability by exercising that authority to approve or disapprove programs, while monitoring education and training programs for veterans to make sure that the programs met federal and state requirements.
+Today, SAAs, supported by federal funding from the VA, oversee a highly successful federal-state partnership that maintains the rights of the states while monitoring and protecting a federally sponsored program administered under the terms and conditions of federal law.
+This cooperation between the SAA and the VA has been a critical component in the successful administration of the GI Bill.
+Over time, SAAs have become the “face of the GI Bill.”

-SAAs accomplish this by evaluating programs for approval, after which they provide written reports of their findings to the VA and to the educational/training establishments.
+SAAs accomplish their mission by evaluating programs for approval, after which they provide written reports of their findings to the VA and to the educational/training establishments.
 They also provide oversight and technical assistance by visiting and inspecting each approved institution and confirming that they are offering these courses and programs in compliance with state and federal law.
-Finally, they also work in the important areas of outreach and liaison, making sure that veterans and other eligible persons are fully aware of their earned benefits and how to use them.
-They do this by conducting training workshops for institution officials so they are knowledgeable of their important role of advising and certifying veterans.
+Further SAAs work in the important areas of outreach and liaison, making sure that veterans and other eligible persons are fully aware of their earned benefits and how to use them.
+SAAs do this by conducting training workshops for institution officials so they are knowledgeable of their important role of advising and certifying veterans.
 SAAs also participate in job fairs and maintain websites in their states offering information to veterans and school personnel.
-SAA personnel also work with Education Service Officers at military bases to ensure active duty and contract personnel are provided adequate and up to date information.
-SAA directors meet with senior education leaders in the state to ensure that universities, community colleges, state agencies and businesses understand the GI Bill and are aware of needed policy or regulatory changes.
+SAA personnel also interact with Education Service Officers at military bases to ensure active duty and contract personnel are provided adequate and up to date information.
+Additionally, SAA directors meet with senior education leaders in the state to ensure that universities, community colleges, state agencies and businesses understand the GI Bill and are aware of needed policy or regulatory changes.